cBournhonesque/lightyear/NOTES.md

 TODO:
 - on the server, we get cases where the input buffer just contains [SameAsPrecedent].
 Normally the first value should never be just SameAsPrecedent!
 That's due to `update_buffer` using `set_raw`.
 But maybe that's ok? if there's only SameAsPrecedent, we don't do anything (i.e. we re-use the existing inputs)
 - when running simple_box, the Confirmed entity should eventually catchup to the predicted entity!
+Sometimes it doesn't -> some system ordering issue

 # Inputs
 - client connects to to server